ronna-s/go-ood/README.md

 Implicit interfaces mean that packages don't have to provide interfaces to the user, the user can define their own interface with the smallest subset of functionality that they need.
 In fact our `robot.Robot` has another public method `Steps` that is not part of the `Gopher` interface because we don't need to use it.
 This makes plugging-in code and defining and mocking dependencies safely a natural thing in Go and makes the code minimal to its usage.

+**In conclusion:** before you write code make sure it's necessary.
+Be lazy.
+Be minimal.
+Be Marie Kondo.

 >_The problem with object-oriented languages is they've got all this implicit environment that they carry around with them.
 You wanted a banana but what you got was a gorilla holding the banana and the entire jungle._
 (Joe Armstrong)